maadalchemist/APProgrammingPortfolio/Semester 1/Tanker App/README.md

 # Tanker app

-This console app estimates how many 11,000 gallon takers of water someone will consume in their lifetie given an estimated lifetime
+This console app estimates how many 11,000 gallon takers of water someone will consume in their lifetime given an estimated lifetime

 ## Psudocode